 “British Columbians are excited about electric cars and the chance to cut both their fuel costs and pollution.
 It’s a win-win for commuters, but British Columbians have had a tough time finding electric cars on dealership lots and often have had to go on long waiting lists.

 “A third of British Columbians expect their next car to be electric—even more are interested.
 It’s no mystery why.
 Not only do electric cars help cut pollution and clean up the air we breathe, in B.C. going electric cuts your fuel bill by three-quarters.

-“This new law will help ensure supply keeps up with demand, making it easier for people to go electric while helping B.C. cut carbon pollution and combat climate change.
+“This legislation will help ensure supply keeps up with demand, making it easier for people to go electric while helping B.C. cut carbon pollution and combat climate change.
 If you want an electric car, you should be able to drive one home from the lot, same as any car—that’s what this policy is about.”

 —Dan Woynillowicz, Policy Director